AzizAlHothi/Morality_Familiarity_Attention/research-assessment.md

     3. Functions are well-documented with comments

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: Love this function!

 8. Parse and write conditional statements and/or loops